eden0606/shell-to-python/README.md

 # shell_to_python
-learning to convert shell scripts to python
+converting shell scripts to python